 That equals first two years of rental fees gone in an upfront payment.
 It hits you in the wallet more today but improves your personal cash flow in the future starting at age 27.

 That’s a lot of money generated for you in the long run by buying versus renting!
-The best part is that the modem and router you can buy often perform better than what Comcast provides.
+The best part is that the modem and router you buy often perform better than what Comcast provides.

 Now, there are some caveats here that Frugal Man must tell you.